Take Control of Your Payments and Curb Fraud

 Because this type of fraud attack is both low tech and low cost, it’s appealing to fraudsters.

 To address check fraud, treasury and finance professionals implement internal controls on check payments, and can also take advantage of one of the most powerful tools to combat check fraud: positive pay.
-Positive pay is a check protection service from your bank’s treasury management department that deters fraud by matching the checks a company issues with those it presents for payment.
+Payee positive pay is a check protection service from your bank’s treasury management department that deters fraud by matching the checks a company issues with those it presents for payment.
 It allows you to monitor checks processed for payment against your account and reject unauthorized transactions before losses occur.
 To learn about different types of positive pay solutions and read client stories about the impact of using positive pay on privately held businesses, download our Fraud Prevention and Detection Think Tank.

 If your organization accepts multiple payment methods, you are vulnerable to multiple fraud methods — but there are ways to mitigate risk.